 Once execution begins, the Execution Watcher (Section~\ref{sec:architecture}) continuously observes the session, distinguishing this pipeline from static validation.
 The observation stream $\Omega_{t:t+\Delta} = \text{Observe}(e_t)$ is evaluated against policy expectations:

 where $w_t$ may indicate normal continuation, warning, violation, timeout, instability, escalation, or completion.
-Constraint tracking asks not only whether the initial plan was legal, but whether execution \emph{remains} legal as conditions evolve---for example, a human entering the workspace mid-execution, or a robot arm entering a restricted force regime.
-The pipeline represents execution status as: \textbf{RUNNING}, \textbf{PAUSED}, \textbf{ESCALATED}, \textbf{RECOVERING}, \textbf{COMPLETED}, or \textbf{FAILED}.
+Constraint tracking asks both whether the initial plan was legal and whether execution \emph{remains} legal as conditions evolve; for example, a human entering the workspace mid-execution, or a robot arm entering a restricted force regime.
+The pipeline encodes execution status as: \textbf{RUNNING}, \textbf{PAUSED}, \textbf{ESCALATED}, \textbf{RECOVERING}, \textbf{COMPLETED}, or \textbf{FAILED}.

-\subsection{Stage 6: Intervention, Recovery, or Escalation}
+\subsubsection{Stage 6: Intervention, Recovery, or Escalation}

 When the watcher signals anomaly or violation, the Recovery and Rollback Manager (Section~\ref{sec:architecture}) determines the response:

 producing one of: continue, \textbf{pause} (suspend while preserving state), \textbf{stop} (terminate session), \textbf{rollback} (return to safe state), or \textbf{escalate} (request human decision).
 If recoverable, the system invokes